ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 The sample uses a custom MessageConverter to marshall data objects to and from json, to use as the JMS TextMessage payload.

-It consists of 6 modules.
+It consists of 4 modules.
-* **DesinationResolver106** - which creates the destination and sets the target client.
-* **MessageConverter** - which provides data marshalling to allow desconstruction and construction of data objects into and from JSON.
 * **MQConfiguration106** - which creates a non JMS template, setting the MessageConverter and the DestinationResolver.
 * **MessageConsumer106** - which sets up a string listener for queue 2.
 * **SendMessageService106** - which provides methods to put to queue 1.
 * **Scheduler106** - which sets up a scheduler to put messages every two minutes.

+It also makes use of 2 global modules.
+* **OurDesinationResolver** - which creates the destination and sets the target client.
+* **OurMessageConverter** - which provides data marshalling to allow desconstruction and construction of data objects into and from JSON.

-To enable the 102 sample uncomment the `@Component` lines in `MessageConsumer102` and `SendMessageService102`.
+To enable the 106 sample uncomment the `@Component` lines in `MessageConsumer106` and `SendMessageService106`.

-#### Level 102 application.properties
+#### Level 106 application.properties
-* **app.l102.queue.name1** - Queue name used by the application to put messages.
+* **app.l106.queue.name1** - Queue name used by the application to put messages.
-* **app.l102.queue.name2** - Queue name used by the application to get messages.
+* **app.l106.queue.name2** - Queue name used by the application to get messages.
-* **app.l102.topic.name1** - Queue name used by the application to publish messages.
-* **app.l102.topic.name2** - Queue name used by the application to subscribe to.

 ### Level 107 Sample
-Replies to reply queue
+**Request / Response**
+The Level 107 sample sends two message requests.
+For one there is an asynchronous listener.
+For the other there is a blocking synchronous wait.

+The sample uses a custom MessageConverter to marshall data objects to and from json, to use as the JMS TextMessage payload.

+It consists of 4 modules.
+* **MQConfiguration107** - which creates a non JMS template, setting the MessageConverter and the DestinationResolver.
+* **MessageConsumer107** - which sets up a string listener for the asynchronous response on queue 2.
+* **SendMessageService107** - which provides methods to put a requests to queue 1.
+For the synchronous request, the reply is expected on a temporary queue.
+* **Scheduler107** - which sets up a scheduler to put messages every two minutes.

+To enable the 107 sample uncomment the `@Component` lines in `MessageConsumer107` and `SendMessageService107`.

+#### Level 107 application.properties
+* **app.l107.queue.name1** - Queue name used by the application to put requests.
+* **app.l107.queue.name2** - Queue name used by the application to get asynchronous responses.

 ### Level 108 Sample
 Audit / Copy queues

-### Level 108 Samples
+### Level 109 Samples
 Stopping starting listeners

-### Level 109 Samples
+### Level 110 Samples
-Connection throtling
+Connection throttling